 The Student Transfer Achievement Reform Act (Senate Bill 1440, now codified in California Education Code sections 66746-66749) guarantees admission to a California State University (CSU) campus for any community college student who completes an "associate degree for transfer", a newly established variation of the associate degrees traditionally offered at a California community college.
 The Associate in Arts for Transfer (AA-T) or the Associate in Science for Transfer (AS-T) is intended for students who plan to complete a bachelor's degree in a similar major at a CSU campus.
 Students completing these degrees (AA-T or AS-T) are guaranteed admission to the CSU system, but not to a particular campus or major.
-In order to earn one of these degrees, students transferring to a CSU campus that does accept the AA-T or AS-T will be required to complete no more than 60 units after transfer to earn a bachelor's degree (unless the major is a designated "high-unit" major).
+In order to earn one of these degrees, students must complete a minimum of 60 required semester units of CSU-transferable coursework with a minimum GPA of 2.0.
+Students transferring to a CSU campus that does accept the AA-T or AS-Twill be required to complete no more than 60 units after transfer to earn a bachelor's degree (unless the major is a designated "high-unit" major).
 This degree may not be the best option for students intending to transfer to a particular CSU campus or to university or college that is not part of the CSU system.
 Students should consult with a counselor when planning to complete the degree for more information on university admission and transfer requirements.